Ross Sinclair (footballer)

-Ross Sinclair (born 7 May 2001) is a Scottish footballer who plays as a goalkeeper for club St Johnstone.
+Ross Sinclair (born 7 May 2001) is a Scottish footballer who plays as a goalkeeper for St. Mirren, on loan from club St Johnstone.

 Early life

 Sinclair is from Scone and attended Perth Academy.
 He joined the football academy at St Johnstone when he was 12 years-old.

-Career
+Club career

 Sinclair played on loan at Brechin City F.C. and Cowdenbeath F.C. in the Scottish League Two.
 He signed a three-year professional contract with St Johnstone in May 2021.
 Sinclair joined Montrose F.C. in Scottish League One on loan in July 2022.

 Sinclair made his Scottish Premiership debut for St Johnstone in May 2023 against Ross County.
-He then played the next game against Livingstone F.C. and kept a clean sheet.
+He then played the next game against Livingston F.C. and kept a clean sheet.
 He received praise from on-loan goalkeeper Remi Matthews for his performances.

 Sinclair started two matches for St Johnstone in the Scottish League Cup at the start of the 2023–24 season, but suffered a double break of his arm and an elbow dislocation in a behind closed doors friendly in August 2023, which had to be operated on.
 He returned at the start of the 2024–25 season, competing for the starting position with new signing Josh Rae.

+Sinclair joined St Mirren on an emergency loan in April 2026, making his debut for the club on 25 April 2026 against Livingston in the Premiership.